 - After Stage 1 surgery, you will have a CT scan or MRI to check the electrodes before you go home from the hospital. - You can have imaging scans and other tests after you have the DBS device put in. - CT scans and x-rays are safe to have done when the device is turned off. - You will need to talk with your neurologist if you need an MRI after you get the device.
 If you are cleared for an MRI, you need to go somewhere that is able to do MRIs specifically for DBS patients. - DBS can affect the reading of an EKG.
-You will need to turn the device off for an EKG. - You cannot have diathermy or therapeutic ultrasound. - Keep taking your normal medicines unless you are told different. - If you need any dental work in the 6 months after DBS surgery, you will need to take an antibiotic. - Initial programming for your device will take at least 2 hours.
-You may also need extra appointments with your neurologist to reach optimal symptom control.
+You will need to turn the device off for an EKG. - You cannot have diathermy or therapeutic ultrasound. - Keep taking your normal medicines unless you are told different. - If you need any emergent dental work within the first 6 weeks after DBS surgery, you will need to take an antibiotic.
+Any dental work or cleanings after 6 weeks do not need an antibiotic. - Initial programming for your device will take at least 2 hours. - Do not take your normal Parkinson's or tremor medicine the morning of your first programming. - You may also need extra appointments with your neurologist to reach optimal symptom control.